vineethkumarv/sv-wiki/Data-type-Interview-questions.md

       Value of bit signed data in decimal = -51

 In the above code, we declared bit as 11xz11x1, here bit is 2 state, so x and z are converted to 0 and it will become 11001101.
 Since it is signed bit it gives -51 in decimal format.

+**10.What is the output if you declare byte as unsigned and assign value as 11101001 ?**

+**Answer:**
+code:

+      module data_type_byte;
+         // declare byte unsigned type 8 bit variable byte unsigned data = 8'b11101001;

+         initial begin
+           $display("\nValue of byte unsigned data in binary = %0b",data);
+           $display("Value of byte unsigned data in decimal = %0d\n",data);
+         end
+      endmodule: data_type_byte

+output :

+      Value of byte unsigned data in binary = 11101001 Value of byte unsigned data in decimal = 233